Chuacx13/LyricsVault/README.md

 # Short description of the project

 LyricsVault aims to address the common challenges of identifying songs heard in noisy environments or sang by cover singers.
-It utilizes the Genius API to search for song based on input lyrics, solving the issue of not being able to use sound recognition apps like Shazam to identify the song of interest.
+It utilizes the Genius API to search for songs based on input lyrics, solving the issue of not being able to use sound recognition apps like Shazam to identify the song of interest.
 Displaying the top 8 choices, LyricsVault surpasses Google's lyric search which only shows the most popular song at first glance and might not be what users are looking for.
 Additionally, integration with the Spotify API enables users to listen to song snippets on their Spotify application at a click of a button.
 Last but not least, a save/delete button allows users to bookmark/unbookmark songs of interest for future reference, enhancing usability of LyricsVault.

 # Website Link